 The Basics of Cat Calming Sprays

-Cat calming sprays offer a natural remedy to these problems, which is great for cat parents because they’re relatively inexpensive, easy to use, and can take effect rather quickly.
+Cat calming aids offer a natural remedy to these problems, which is great for cat parents because they’re relatively inexpensive, easy to use, and can take effect rather quickly.
 There is also the added benefit of not needing a prescription from a veterinarian, unlike more extreme feline anxiety treatments.

 The Key Ingredient of Cat Calming Sprays

-The exact ingredients of cat calming sprays can vary from brand to brand, but most contain pheromones.
+The exact ingredients of cat calming aids can vary from brand to brand, but most contain pheromones.
 Pheromones are a chemical substance that acts as a form of communication between animals within a specific species.
 Pheromones are released into the environment to send a message or elicit a response from one animal to another.
 For example, when a cat is in heat, she will produce a pheromone that male cats will react to.
-While pheromones play a large part in reproduction, they exist on a larger scale.
+While feline pheromones play a large part in reproduction, they exist on a larger scale.

 Mother cats will produce a pheromone specifically for their nursing kittens.
-The pheromone is released from her nipples and aids in helping her kittens feel safe as well as helping them locate her should they stray too far.
+The cat pheromone is released from her nipples and aids in helping her kittens feel safe as well as helping them locate her should they stray too far.
 Likewise, all cats secrete pheromones when they urinate.
 Other cats are then able to determine several factors from that pheromone.
 In fact, they are able to tell where the cat falls on the hierarchy and lower-ranking cats will often leave the area rather than risk a run-in with that cat.

 How Cat Calming Sprays Work